kyrasarii/dotfiles/README.md

-# Dotfiles: Mocha Catppuccin Hyprland Arch Setup
+# Dotfiles: Catppuccin Mocha Hyprland Setup

 Welcome to my curated Arch Linux setup, featuring a visually stunning Mocha Catppuccin theme and the dynamic Hyprland Wayland compositor.
 This configuration blends elegance, performance, and modern Linux aesthetics for a truly immersive desktop experience.